Mosquito-Borne Illness: Chikungunya

 The Cause of Chikungunya Virus Infections

-The Chikungunya virus is a mosquito-borne virus that is carried by the Asian Tiger mosquito.
+The chikungunya virus is a mosquito-borne virus that can be spread by Aedes mosquitoes.
 Outbreaks mainly occur in Southeast Asia, the Pacific Islands and in the Caribbean.
-An infection of the Chikungunya virus can occur anywhere the Asian Tiger mosquito is found, and this mosquito is now located in more than 25 states in the United States.
+An infection of chikungunya may occur anywhere Aedes mosquitoes are found.
+For example, Aedes albopictus, also knows as the Asian Tiger mosquito, can be found in more than 25 states in the United States.

 Signs and Symptoms of Chikungunya Infection

-Not everyone infected by the Chikungunya virus will have symptoms, but most people have symptoms of some sort 3-7 days after being bit by an infected mosquito.
-The primary symptoms of a Chikungunya virus infection include fever and joint pain, although a number of patients report headaches, stiffness, muscle pain and rashes.
-While the symptoms can be very severe, Chikunguna virus is rarely fatal.
+Not everyone infected by chikungunya will have symptoms.
+Most people will show symptoms three to seven days after getting bit by an infected mosquito.
+The primary symptoms of a chikungunya virus infection include fever and joint pain, although a number of patients report headaches, stiffness, muscle pain and rashes.
+While the symptoms can be very severe, chikunguna is rarely fatal.
 Most people feel better after a week, although some people experience joint pain for several months after they have been infected.